 Do you think about when a lot becomes too much and if you do “fast sewing”?

 So far I have only talked about my feelings.
-You can see what my overall aim of the blog is here but I hope to shortly cover a bit on fibres and textiles, and what happens to things when we throw them away.
+I hope to shortly cover a bit on fibres and textiles, and what happens to clothes when we throw them away.